 Weather station 4.9 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Main Crag:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Main Crag:

 Featured Route For Main Crag

 Sully's Route 5.10a 6a 18 VI+ 18 E1 5a MT